aws-samples/amazon-sagemaker-secure-mlops/mlops-seed-code/model-build-train/README.md

 - Preventive controls to enforce usage of the secure network configuration in IAM for SageMaker execution role

 For the implementation details please look into the delivered [`sagemaker-pipelines-project.ipynb`](sagemaker-pipelines-project.ipynb) notebook in this repository.

+Copyright Amazon.com, Inc. or its affiliates.
+All Rights Reserved.
+SPDX-License-Identifier: MIT-0